dapr/docs/daprdocs/content/en/operations/components/certification-lifecycle.md

 ### Previous General Available (GA) components

-Any component that was previously certified as GA is now grandfathered into Stable even if the new requirements are not met yet.
+Any component that was previously certified as GA is now grandfathered into Stable even if the new requirements are not met.

 ## Conformance tests